 Sheets/Pillowcases – Get two sets and hope that they actually change them from one to the other while doing laundry.
 Chances are you will need Twin XL, but be sure before you buy them.
 (PS.
 Do not try to forgo the XL part and just buy twin sheets if they recommend twin XL.
 XL matters.)

-Comforter – Fact: The girls will care more about this than they guys, but either way, the chances are they will only use it for the one year because often they move off campus sophomore year and will then have a full-size bed and require new bedding.
+Comforter – Fact: The girls will care more about this than the guys, but either way, the chances are they will only use it for the one year because often they move off-campus sophomore year and will then have a full-size bed and require new bedding.
 Therefore, start watching for sales.
 A duvet can work well too.

 Backrest pillow – We used to call them husbands when I was in college, but either way they are still very useful.
 Your student will appreciate being comfortable when they are up late studying.

 Throw blanket – This kind of goes hand-in-hand with the backrest pillow; it’s all part of the coziness they will be grateful for when reading and studying.

 Bed risers – Be sure these are allowed at your school before purchasing.
 While they do make storing things under the bed easier and more plentiful, some schools consider them a safety hazard.

 Rug – We can’t stress enough how you should not spend a fortune on a rug.
 It may warm up the room and feel good below their feet, but it will get a lot of traction and may see a fair amount of spills.
 Check what the flooring is in their dorms before purchasing and definitely coordinate with their roommate beforehand so you don’t both bring one.